liuhong-jia/CellMap/README.md

 # coord.label: A character vector specifying the column names in coord.df for the spatial coordinates.
 # meta.data : Optional metadata data frame, where rows are barcodes.
 ```
 - Assign single cells to spatial spots by setting knn = 1, mean.cell.num = 1.
-Since each spot in Visium HD data contains only a single cell, the parameter max.cell.num is set to 1 for mapping.
+Since each spot in Visium HD data contains only a single cell, the parameter max.cell.num is set to 1 for mapping
 - Visium HD high-resoluiton ST data of human CRC as an example(<https://www.10xgenomics.com/products/visium-hd-spatial-gene-expression/dataset-human-crc>)

 - scRNA-seq preprocessing